 The Curriculum & Instruction faculty offer a wide range of master's degree programs related to teaching and learning.
 Specifics regarding each of the master's degree programs can be found on this page along with the C&I faculty members who can provide additional information on any program of interest.

 Graduate assistantships are available for students in the master's programs.
 Please note that a student must be fully admitted to the graduate program and have applied by March 31st to qualify for full consideration for a graduate assistantship within the Curriculum & Instruction Program.
-If interested, a student must file the Graduate Assistant and Teaching Fellow Application Form.
+If interested, a student must file the EHHS Application for Graduate Assistantship.

 Master of Education in Curriculum & Instruction

 The Curriculum & Instruction (C&I) Master of Education (M.Ed.) degree is a professional development degree that strives to enhance each student's career aspirations, which are frequently tied to a future employment objective.
 Professional teaching experience is not necessary to apply.
 A student works closely with an advisor to address his or her professional development goals.
 The C&I M.Ed. is organized into seven concentrations listed below.
 Each of these areas has a coordinator, whose contact information is also below.

 Admission to the C&I M.Ed.
 Program

 Admission decisions are made throughout the year on a rolling basis.
 Please be advised that while applications to the C&I M.Ed. are accepted all year, to ensure an application is reviewed for fall admission an applicant should have all required admissions paperwork completed and submitted before March 31st.